JosepeDev/AudUnity/README.md

 - Variables
   - **Sounds**
+  An array of Sound objects.
   The sounds contained in the audio library.

   - **Audio Libraries**
+  An array of Audio Library objects.
   An Audio Library can reference other Audio libraries.
   So you can create many small libraries and link them together inside a mega library that references them.